-This Informative Annex gives additional details on the organization of Society Assemblies by using information contained in Society Governance documents and is here added to the P&Ps as a mere convenience to the reader.
+This Informative Annex gives additional details on the organization of Society Assemblies by using information contained in Society governing documents and is here added to the P&Ps as a mere convenience to the reader.

-This Annex is informative and contains no normative provisions.
-It can be updated as Governance documents change and changes to this Annex require no approval.
+This Annex is informative and contains no additional normative provisions that are not already specified in the IEEE and Society governing documents.
+It can be updated by the Governance Committee Chair, and changes to this Annex require no approval.
 If, at any time, this Annex conflicts with or contradicts the Society Constitution, Bylaws and P&Ps, then the Society Constitution, Bylaws and P&Ps shall take precedence.

-This Annex can be updated as needed to maintain alignment with the Constitution, Bylaws, and P&Ps by the Society Governance Committee and/or Society Staff without BoG approval.
+This Annex can be updated as needed to maintain alignment with the Constitution, Bylaws, and P&Ps by the Society Governance Committee Chair without BoG approval.